mhnaufal/Software-Defect-Prediction/README.md

 ### How to run!
 _Windows 10 steps_

-Open up cmd as Administrator and move to this repo directory
+Open up cmd or Powershell (Powershell prefered) as Administrator and move to this repo directory

 Create Python virtual environment
 > python -m venv sd-venv